LyubomirT/intense-rp-next/docs/welcome/quick-start-guide/connect-to-sillytavern.md

 1. Enable the **Show IP** setting in IntenseRP Next
 2. Use the second URL that appears when you start the service (something like `http://192.168.x.x:5000/`)
-3. Make sure your firewall allows connections to port 5000
+3. Make sure your firewall allows connections to the configured port (default 5000)

 !!! warning "Security Note"
     When allowing network access, remember that anyone on your local network could potentially connect to your IntenseRP Next instance.
 Don't enable this in untrusted network environments.